bmw-tech/dart_apitool/README.md

     --[no-]remove-example                Removes examples from the package to analyze.
                                          (defaults to on)
     --[no-]set-exit-on-missing-export    Sets exit code to != 0 if missing exports are detected in the API.
+    --override-use-flutter               Overrides automatic decision whether to use Flutter or Dart.
 ```

 ### diff